zypA13510/librespeed/README.md

 I set this up on a QNAP.
 For this example, I am using a folder called **speedtest** in my web share area.

-1. Choose one of the example-xxx.html files as your new index.html in your speedtest folder.
-I used: example-singleServer-full.html
+1. Choose one of the example-xxx.html files in `examples` folder as your index.html if the default index.html does not fit.
 2. Add: speedtest.js, speedtest_worker.js, and favicon.ico to your speedtest folder.
 3. Download all of the backend folder into speedtest/backend.
 4. Download all of the results folder into speedtest/results.